 *If you can't open AirDroid Cast on your macOS computer, check the solution here.

-Step 2: Cast the Screen (WLAN & AirPlay & Cable)
+Cast & Control the Android (WLAN & Cable)

 You can use AirDroid Cast to cast your mobile device's screen to your computer in the following ways:

-In this way, you can use your phone's AirDroid Cast to scan the QR code or input the Cast Code, and your local or remote iOS or Android devices screen will cast to this computer. check out the cast steps below:
+In this way, you can use your phone's AirDroid Cast to scan the QR code or input the Cast Code, and your local or remote iOS or Android devices screen will be cast to this computer.
+Check out the cast steps below:

 1. Initiate the cast request on the Android device